crickets-and-comb/comb_utils/README.md

 To install the package, run:

-  $ pip install reference_package
+  $ pip install comb_utils

 See https://pypi.org/project/reference-package/.

 ## Library functions

-`reference_package` is a library from which you can import functions.
-Import the public example function like this: `from reference_package import wait_a_second`.
-Or, import the internal version like a power user like this: `from reference_package.api.internal import wait_a_second`.
+`comb_utils` is a library from which you can import functions.
+Import the public example function like this: `from comb_utils import wait_a_second`.
+Or, import the internal version like a power user like this: `from comb_utils.api.internal import wait_a_second`.

-Unless you're developing, avoid importing directly from library, like `from reference_package.lib.example import wait_a_second`.
+Unless you're developing, avoid importing directly from library, like `from comb_utils.lib.example import wait_a_second`.

 ## CLI